Benchmark Leakage Trap: Can We Trust LLM-based Recommendation?: Experiment

 We present the performance comparison of seven recommendation methods on ML-1M and Amazon-Book datasets under mixed data leakage (in-domain 10\% + out-of-domain 60\%) in Table~\ref{tab:llm_leakage_both}.
 Overall, data leakage can affect the evaluation of model performance to some extent.
 We have the following observations.

 First, the impact of data leakage on model performance is uncertain.
 Compared to the baseline, the recommender's performance on the two datasets sometimes improves and sometimes deteriorates.
-In the ML-1M dataset, TALLRec's AUC drops from 0.7036 to 0.6234 after injecting mixed data.
-And CoLLM-MF's AUC upgrades from 0.7228 to 0.7806.
+In the ML-1M dataset, TALLRec's AUC drops from 0.7036 to 0.6251 after injecting mixed data.
+And CoLLM-MF's AUC upgrades from 0.7228 to 0.7685.
 The same model can perform differently on different datasets.
 For example, BinLLM upgrades from 0.7379 to 0.7823 but it drops from 0.8207 to 0.7456.
 It is also worth noting that the trends and magnitudes of AUC and UAUC are basically consistent.
 This indicates that data leaks have a roughly consistent impact on both overall and user-level recommendation tasks.
 So in the subsequent analysis, we only refer to the changes in AUC.

 Second, the impact of data leakage on model performance evaluation cannot be ignored.
 Recommenders trained on LLMs with data leaks may change their original rankings when undergoing benchmark testing.
 In the Amazon-book dataset, PersonPrompt's performance is not as good as BinLLM.
-But after injecting the AT dataset, PersonPrompt is superior to B under this benchmark.
+But after injecting the mixed dataset, PersonPrompt is superior to BinLLM under this benchmark.

 Finally, different categories of models have varying sensitivities to data leakage.
 Recommendation models of the "LLMRec" class (Uses a large language model directly for recommendation) are more susceptible to the effects of hybrid databases compared with recommendation models of "LLMRec+Collab." class (Augments an LLM with collaborative filtering signals).
 LLMs are strong at modeling textual semantics, whereas recommendation relies heavily on collaborative signals from user–item interactions.
 Injecting or fine-tuning LLMs with collaborative information aligns them with the behavior-prediction objective, leading to better personalization, ranking accuracy, and robustness.
 Therefore, on the baseline, LLMRec+Collab. models perform better.
 After injecting hybrid data, their performance change is smaller than that of pure LLMRec models.
 We speculate that this is because pure LLMRec methods lack alternative signals to offset contaminated knowledge, making them more vulnerable to degradation.
 By contrast, LLMRec+Collab. methods integrate collaborative information as an additional signal that provides redundancy, cross-signal validation and robustness enhancement, yielding a system that is less dependent on potentially leaked LLM parameters.